SochaDev/sochadev.github.io/process.md

       {: .bullets }
 1. {{ actor2 }} Shiz Martyn, my mind is blown!! **{{ site.title }}**{: .brand }
   is really on top of this!
-    * {{ actor3 }} For realsies, this is great -- this won't be a drain on my own time at all!
+    * {{ actor3 }} For realsies, this is awesome -- this won't be a drain on my own time at all!
     ![Illustration](http://placehold.it/284x205/e4e4e4/bbbbbb){: .illustration }
 1. TODO
 1. TODO